samuelcorocha/rocketq/README.md

 # rocketq
-My Discover repo of Next Level Week: Together powered by @rocketseat.
+My repo of Next Level Week Together: Discover powered by @rocketseat.

 Is an anonymous question's rooms site.